M4rt1n3zz/mpe/subnet scanner & port scanner/README.md

 Host Discovery: The script performs host discovery on the local subnet by pinging each potential host.

-Port Discovery: It conducts port discovery on the local machine, checking for open ports in the range of 1 to 1000 with a timeout of 1 second per port.
+Port Discovery: It conducts port discovery on the local machine, checking for open ports in the range of 1 to 1000.

 Background Jobs: The script uses background jobs for efficiency, allowing multiple tasks to be executed simultaneously.